View John Haran's Obituary on lowellsun.com and share memories

 John loved spending time at his homes in North Port, Florida and Wells, Maine.
 Family was paramount to John and he cherished all the time with them, especially his Honey Bunch.

 HARAN - Due to the current COVID 19 pandemic all funeral services for John were held privately.
+Donations in John's memory may be made to New England Center and Home for Veterans, NECHV, 17 Court St., Boston, MA 02108.
 For condolences please visit www.healyfuneralhome.com.